awslabs/aws-sdk-swift/reference/0.x/AWSChime/ChimeClient.md

 ### `getAccountSettings(input:completion:)`

 Retrieves account settings for the specified Amazon Chime account ID, such as remote control and dialout settings.
-For more information about these settings, see
-<a href="https:​//docs.aws.amazon.com/chime/latest/ag/policies.html">Use the Policies Page in the Amazon Chime Administration Guide.
+For more information about these settings, see [Use the Policies Page](https://docs.aws.amazon.com/chime/latest/ag/policies.html) in the Amazon Chime Administration Guide.

 ``` swift
 public func getAccountSettings(input: GetAccountSettingsInput, completion: @escaping (ClientRuntime.SdkResult<GetAccountSettingsOutputResponse, GetAccountSettingsOutputError>) -> Void)